MalekMansour/ghost-hunting-game-prototype/README.md

 Camera Upgrades:
 Radar that beeps when a ghost event happens
 Radar that beeps when the ghost is haunting
-Night Vision I: Basic green night vision
+Night Vision (Basic green night vision)
-Night Vision II: White night vision

 Flashlight Upgrades:
 Higher Intensity Flashlight (2X)